 Recruiting and identifying ACUI members engaged in research, as well as other researchers, to develop articles and/or educational sessions for regional and annual conferences.

 Identifying topics for the “Research Corner” section of The Bulletin.

 Participating in regular Research Program Team meetings via conference call.

 Association planning volunteer positions require a commitment of two years.
-While projects vary by season and role, over the course of the term, volunteers should anticipate approximately four hours of conference call and project work per month.
+While projects vary by season and role, over the course of the term, volunteers should anticipate approximately six to eight hours of conference call and project work per month.